Practical Nursing Admission Requirements

 - Review and final selection of applicants with waitlist offers will be decided by June 1st

-- Submission of current CPR certification and completed health requirements to the SUNY Canton Health Center by August 1st for fall admission and January 4th for spring admissions.
+Submission of current CPR certification and completed health requirements to the SUNY Canton Health Center by August 1st for fall admission and January 7th for spring admission.